 Know How Much Heat Your Hair Can Tolerate

-Your hair starts to burn or denature at or over the temperature of 450°F. For hair, which is fine or which is already damaged or weak this temperature can be even less.
+Your hair starts to burn or denature at or over the temperature of 450F.
+For hair, which is fine or which is already damaged or weak this temperature can be even less.
 In case you are using heat on your hair for the first time, it is better to start with low to medium heat settings.
 Always use a good professional quality blow dryer where you can trust the temperature it is showing.
-Choosing the best hair dryers is the primary requisite to minimize damage from blow dryers.
+Choosing the best hair dryers is the primary requisite to minimise damage from blow dryers.
+Some men see the appeal of using a hair dryer, but the fact that they are so loud may put them off.
+There is a selection of quiet blow dryers on the market however, it is just a matter of choosing the right one for you.
+Some men finding that choosing the hair dryer for them could help a lot when it comes to the styling process.

 Know the Nature of Your Hair